PORTAL

 Action in the PYP

 Action is an essential element of the PYP and encourages students to take responsibility for their learning and to make a positive difference in their communities.
 It emphasizes on the importance of taking action based on the knowledge, skills, and attitudes acquired through their learning experiences.
-Action at KIS can take many forms, for example, students show agency and develop projects to make the school community a better place, and they take part in a service learning project to help others.
+Action at STIS can take many forms, for example, students show agency and develop projects to make the school community a better place, and they take part in a service learning project to help others.
 They can be individual or group projects, local or global actions, that aim to make a positive impact on the world.
 Through action, students learn to become responsible global citizens who are committed to making a positive difference in the world.